Q: Can individuals or families publish a cookbook?

 Q: What is the Starter Material?

-The Starter Kit contains material to help you assemble and create your cookbook, such as Recipe Collection Sheets, Category Envelopes, a Cover Information Sheet, and Personal Page Sheets.
+The Starter Material contains items to help you assemble and create your cookbook, such as Recipe Collection Sheets, Category Envelopes, a Cover Information Sheet, and Personal Page Sheets.
 This material is not included in the initial Cookbook Kit.
 To receive this material, contact us or print it from our Download Center.
 Note: If you decide to use www.typensave.com®, you won’t need the Starter Material unless you want Recipe Collection Sheets for members without the Internet.
 You may print from our Download Center.

-Q: We want to type our own recipes.
-How do we get started?
+Q: We want to type our own recipes online.
+How do we start?

 Q: We have entered our recipes in typensave®.
-Now what do we do?
+What’s the next step?

 Finish creating all other parts of your cookbook (covers, dividers, personal pages, and extras).
 Then, submit your entire order online and upload any custom material we’ll need to complete your order.

 Q: Do recipes with more than one part count as one recipe?

 Yes, as long as they are part of the same recipe, such as icing with a cake recipe.
 They will not have titles or appear in the index.
 Exceptions are starters (e.g., sourdough starters) or other recipes that are the base for several recipes; each use of the starter is counted as one recipe.
 We average 2–3 recipes per page.
-A recipe may be counted as more than one recipe, based on its length.
+A recipe may be counted as more than one recipe, depending on its length.

-Q: If a recipe is too long for one Recipe Collection Sheet, what do we do?
+Q: If a recipe won’t fit on one Recipe Collection Sheet, what do we do?

 Continue the recipe on another Recipe Collection Sheet or blank sheet of paper (same size, front only).
 Staple them together.
 Don’t use the back of a Recipe Collection Sheet or tape a folded recipe onto a Recipe Collection Sheet.

-Q: Must we use your Recipe Collection Sheets?
+Q: Are we required to use your Recipe Collection Sheets?